ga4gh/data-security/AAI/FAQ.md

 It is possible for a SPA to predominantly execute in browser - but to still use a (small) backend set of services to execute any OIDC flows and token exchanges.
 These backend service *can* retain a secret and hence can prove client identity.
+These techniques are recommended for any genomic application that is predominantly deployed as a SPA.

-See also the emerging standard DPoP
+There is also an emerging standard DPoP
 ([OAuth 2.0 Demonstrating Proof-of-Possession at the Application Layer](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-09)) which will be considered for future versions of the AAI specification.

 {% hr2 %}

+{% comment %}
 ## Legacy

 ### Can a JWT alone be used for authentication even if the spec mostly talks about OIDC Flow?

-(last updated 2020)
+(last updated 2020 - Removed from the 1.2 version of the FAQ.
+If not missed - then can be deleted entirely in 2.0)

 Yes.
 This specification allows for groups to organize themselves in many ways.